 4. The coffee is incredible

 Can’t survive without your morning caffeine hit?
-If you’re a coffee lover, we have great news: cafe culture in Melbourne runs deep.
-Thanks to Melbourne’s world champion baristas, friendly neighbourhood vibe, and the locals’ love of supporting small business, Melbourne cafes serve up some of the best coffee in Australia — and perhaps the world.
+If you’re a coffee-lover, we have great news: cafe culture in Melbourne runs deep.
+Thanks to Melbourne’s world champion baristas, friendly neighbourhood vibe, and the locals’ love of supporting small business, Melbourne cafes serve up some of the best coffee in Australia – and perhaps even the world.

 5. It’s Australia’s ‘cultural capital’